wisplite/raster/README.md

-## Raster: A Simple and Powerful Self-Hosted Photo/Video Management Solution
+## Raster: A Simple and Powerful Self-Hosted Media Gallery

 Raster is a free and open-source photo/video management solution, with a focus on simplicity where it matters.